sivers/sivers/README.md

 Response handler converts that PostgreSQL row to an HTTP response.

-io-rb/
+\*/\*.go
 ============
-Ruby HTTP servers to parse requests, send to PostgreSQL, and return responses
+Go HTTP servers to parse requests, send to PostgreSQL, and return responses

 app schemas